-The Offer contained in this Replacement Prospectus is an invitation to apply for 12,500,000 Shares in Haodex Ltd ACN 623 392 325 ("Haodex", or the "Company") at an Offer Price of \$0.20 per Share to raise a minimum of \$2,500,000 with provision for oversubscriptions of a further 12,500,000 Shares to raise up to a total of \$5,000,000.
-This Replacement Prospectus is issued by the Company for the purposes of Chapter 6D of the Corporations Act.
+The Offer contained in this Prospectus is an invitation to apply for 3,000,000 Shares in Haodex Limited ACN 623 392 325 ("Haodex", or the "Company") at an Offer Price of \$0.20 per Share to raise a minimum of \$600,000 with provision for oversubscriptions of a further 2,000,000 Shares to raise up to a total of \$1,000,000.
+This Prospectus is issued by the Company for the purposes of Chapter 6D of the Corporations Act.

-This Replacement Prospectus also includes an invitation to the Lead Manager (or its nominee(s)) to apply for Shares and Options in the Company as part consideration for agreeing to lead manage the Offer.
+This Prospectus also includes an invitation to the Lead Manager (or its nominee(s)) to apply for Shares in the Company as part consideration for agreeing to lead manage the Offer.
 This offer is only available to the Lead Manager (or its nominee(s)).

-This Replacement Prospectus further contains the Management Offer which is only capable of acceptance by the Managers or their nominees.
+This Prospectus contains the Management Offer which is only capable of acceptance by the Managers or their nominees.